saphanaacademy/Spatial/ESRI_S4HANA/demoHowTo.md

 ## Target group

-* Developers
+* Data analysts and developers
-* People interested in learning about S/4HANA extension and ESRI data
+* People interested in learning about extending S/4HANA with ESRI data

 ## Goal